-When it comes to business operations, applications, and systems, the trend is definitely moving quickly toward cloud-based on all fronts.
-Having your business in the "cloud" is becoming an imperative business move to support remote work and fuel growth, but what does operating your business in the cloud really mean?
+When it comes to business operations, applications, and systems, the trend is moving quickly toward cloud-based on all fronts.
+Having your business in the "cloud" is becoming an imperative business move to support remote work and fuel growth, but what does operating your business in ‘the cloud’ really mean?
 And what does your company need to thrive in a cloud environment?

-Cloud computing comes in all sorts of shapes and sizes, from infrastrucute and databases to apps and software solutions, but most providers tend to specilize in one of three main cloud services.
+Cloud computing comes in all sorts of shapes and sizes, from infrastructure and databases to apps and software solutions, but most providers tend to specialize in one of three main cloud services.

 1. Infrastructure as a Service (IaaS)

 IaaS offers customers access to virtual servers and the ability to run dedicated or customized applications.
-Customers do not have the ability to change or alter the basic cloud infrastructure.
+Customers cannot change or alter the basic cloud infrastructure.
 IaaS providers are able to offer highly secure technology that is always going to be on the cutting edge to provide your company with the best virtual infrastructure.

 2. Software as a Service (SaaS)

 SaaS delivers an application to customers.
 It allows businesses to deploy an application quickly and with minimal effort.
 However, customers will not be able to manage cloud infrastructure, resources, or even the application itself.
-Unlike IaaS and PaaS, software as a service often uses a per-seat pricing model which can be more cost effective for small teams.
+Unlike IaaS and PaaS, software as a service often uses a per-seat pricing model which can be more cost-effective for small teams.
 You can sign up with as little as one user and add more users and features as your business grows.

 3. Platform as a Service (PaaS)

-PaaS allows customers to create their own application using programming, libraries, and other services that their provider may have available.
+PaaS allows customers to create their own applications using programming, libraries, and other services that their provider may have available.
 Like SaaS, PaaS helps businesses deploy applications quickly but gives customers more control and customization options.
 Paas is great for playing around with new technology to engage more customers using apps.

 Amazon Web Services vs. Microsoft Azure vs. Google Cloud

-These three infrastructure as a service giants may have more in common than not, but there are some distinct differences between these providers.
+These three infrastructures as a service giant may have more in common than not, but there are some distinct differences between these providers.

 Amazon Web Services (AWS) was released in 2006.
 This makes it the oldest of the three providers and it shows.
 AWS has the most services offered, more than 200 compared to Azure’s 100+ and Google’s 60+.
-AWS also has the most availability zones, though Azure is right on their heels and catching up fast.
+AWS also has the most availability zones, though Azure is right on their- heels and catching up fast.
 As the oldest of the three, AWS also has the largest user base; and accounts for about 13% of Amazon’s total revenue.
 Some high profile companies that use AWS are:

 Released in 2011 and the youngest of the three, Google Cloud is growing fast.
-Though it has the smallest market share of the three, in 2019, Google Cloud had a growth rate of 83% which is tremendously impressive.
+Though it has the smallest market share of the three, in 2019, Google Cloud continues to have a rapid growth rate which is tremendously impressive.
 Furthermore, Google’s pricing model means that businesses can get more bang for their buck.
 Some major Google clients include:

 How Cloud Services are Empowering Remote Business